The ghost pepper, bhut jolokia, was the first hot pepper to be measured at over 1 million Scoville heat units.

-Ghost peppers require a long growing season – up to 150 days from planting to harvest – so it’s best to start seeds indoors at least 8-10 weeks before the average last frost date in your area.
+Ghost peppers require a long growing season – up to 150 days from planting to harvest – so it’s best to start seeds indoors at least eight to 10 weeks before the average last frost date in your area.

 Soak seeds in a little water overnight before sowing.

 Sow 1/4 inch deep in trays filled with potting soil.
 You can use biodegradable pots to prevent damage to the roots when you transplant into the garden or to your container.

 You can use peat pots, but I really like Cow Pots™, as they are made from composted cow manure from a dairy farm in Vermont and will nourish your plants as they break down.

 Find Cow Pots™ in a variety of sizes from Arbico Organics.